-Make and receive RTT phone calls in FaceTime on Mac
+Make and receive RTT calls in FaceTime on Mac

-If you have hearing or speech difficulties, or want to call someone who does, you can use Real-Time Text (RTT) for your phone calls if your carrier supports it.
+If you have difficulties hearing or speaking, or want to call someone who does, you can use Real-Time Text (RTT) for your phone calls if your network provider supports it.
 When someone calls you, a notification appears on your Mac and you can take the call as an RTT call.

 Make RTT calls from FaceTime on your Mac